saghul/pyuv/docs/pipe.rst

     :param boolean ipc: Indicate if this ``Pipe`` will be used for IPC connection.

-    The ``Pipe`` handle provides asynchronous named pipe functionallity both as a client and server, supporting cross-process communication and handle sharing.
+    The ``Pipe`` handle provides asynchronous named pipe functionality both as a client and server, supporting cross-process communication and handle sharing.

     .. py:method:: bind(name)